- ICH GCP

 Week 8 post-FMT

-Number and Type of Treatment or Disease Related Adverse Events.
+Number of Treatment or Disease Related Adverse Events.

 Time Frame: Week 0 Colonoscopy - Week 12 post-FMT, 6 months post-FMT, and 1 year post-FMT

-Adverse event counts are cumulative counts assessed at Week 0 Colonoscopy - Week 12 post-FMT, 6 months post-FMT, and 1 year post-FMT.
+Adverse event counts are cumulative frequencies of adverse and severe adverse events assessed at Week 0 Colonoscopy - Week 12 post-FMT, 6 months post-FMT, and 1 year post-FMT.

 Week 0 Colonoscopy - Week 12 post-FMT, 6 months post-FMT, and 1 year post-FMT